Synthetic Difference in Differences: Placebo Studies

 Next we discuss generation of the treatment assignment.
 Here, we are designing a ``null effect'' study, meaning that treatment has no effect on the outcomes and all methods should estimate zero.
 However, to make this more challenging, we choose the treated units so that the assignment mechanism is correlated with the systematic component $\bl$.
 We set $W_{it} = D_i \mathbf{1}_{t > T_0}$, where $D_i$ is a binary exposure indicator generated as

-In particular, the distribution of $D_i$ may depend on $\alpha_i$ and $\mathbf{M}_i$; however, $D_i$ is independent of $\varepsilon_i$, i.e., the assignment is strictly exogenous.
-To construct probabilities $\{\pi_i\}$ for this assignment model, we choose $\phi$ as the coefficient estimates from a logistic regression of an observed binary characteristic of the state $D_i$ on $\mathbf{M}_i$ and $\alpha_i$.
-We consider three different choices for $D_i$, relating to minimum wage laws, abortion rights, and gun control laws.\footnote{See the appendix for details.} As a result, we get assignment probability models that reflect actual differences across states with respect to important economic variables.
+In particular, the distribution of $D_i$ may depend on $\alpha_i$ and $\mathbf{M}_i$; however, $D_i$ is independent of $\be_i$, i.e., the assignment is strictly exogenous.\footnote{In the simulations below, we restrict the maximal number of treated units (either to $10$ or $1$).
+To achieve this, we first sample $D_i$ independently and accept the results if the number of treated units satisfies the constraint.
+If it does not, then we choose the maximal allowed number of treated units from those selected in the first step uniformly at random.} To construct probabilities $\{\pi_i\}$ for this assignment model, we choose $\phi$ as the coefficient estimates from a logistic regression of an observed binary characteristic of the state $D_i$ on $\mathbf{M}_i$ and $\alpha_i$.
+We consider three different choices for $D_i$, relating to minimum wage laws, abortion rights, and gun control laws.\footnote{See Section~\ref{sec:placebo-study-details} in the appendix for details.} As a result, we get assignment probability models that reflect actual differences across states with respect to important economic variables.
 In practice the $\alpha_i$ and $\mathbf{M}_i$ that we construct predict a sizable part of variation in $D_i$, with $R^2$ varying from $15\%$ to $30\%$.